 A word of warning, you can normally only enjoy tea here if you’re visiting the garden.
 Turning up just for tea means taking your chance of finding the garden quiet – if there’s a coachload of visitors you probably won’t get a free pass for the teashop.

-There’s a hike uphill from the river Dart, or a winding trek up narrow lanes.
+or a winding trek up narrow lanes.
 Either way when Holne is reached the sound of gently flowing water leads visitors towards the Community Tea Room, almost opposite the church.

-Down a steep slope beside the stream is a wooden building, which houses the shop at the front and the tearoom at the back.
+which houses the shop at the front and the tearoom at the back.
 Both are run by volunteers, who also make the cakes that line the shelves of the glass display case on the tearoom counter.

 The gluten-free options here, now of increasing interest to me, included a scrumptious chocolate and orange cake that I couldn’t resist, lemon drizzle cake and scones.
 But there was chocolate cake in the non-dietary-restricted selection, as well as coffee and walnut, fruit, Victoria sponge, carrot, and treacle tart.
-And all are on offer with local clotted cream.

 Once a choice has been made, there are round or square tables to sit at, laid with green table clothes with white spots, dark wooden chairs to settle comfortably on, magazines to browse, local photographs to enjoy on the wall.